 By Jorge D. H. Prósperi

 Critical Race Theorists would acknowledge that many citizens have moved towards tolerance.
-At the same time, they would also caution that aversive racism, from a psycho-social perspective, lingers on and remains unexamined.
-It just may be the next painful introspective psychological challenge by well-intended egalitarians.¹
+At the same time, they would also caution that aversive racism, from a psycho-social perspective, lingers and remains unexamined.
+It may be the next painful introspective psychological challenge by well-intended egalitarians.¹

 The simple story about race is learned during Middle School.
 Simply that President Abraham Lincoln issued the Emancipation Proclamation on January 1, 1863.
 The proclamation declared “that all persons held as slaves” within the rebellious states “are, and henceforward shall be free.”
 Many believe that the proclamation was the end of the disturbing uncomfortable chapter in our history books and nation.

 Unfortunately, segments of the country did not abide – some did not step up – some did not care, others fought it with guns, lynchings, and fire-bombs.
 When all else failed, the Supreme Court struck down laws that Congress had passed that would have allowed black people to vote and provided protections.
 For example the Ku Klux Klan Act which allowed federal prosecutors to keep black people from being lynched was reversed.
 Jim Crow laws enforced racial segregation in the South between the end of Reconstruction in 1877 and the beginning of the Civil Rights Movement in the 1950s.
 Ever wonder why it took that long?
 This was yet another chapter of racism digging in its heels – pushing back.
 Eventually, racism hid behind State Rights, that became the new rebel cry.